Laos – Culture, Traditions and History

 Whether it is through biography, autobiography, or historical fiction, books illuminate and enrich the study of historical events.
-If you have additional books to add to the internment collection, please contact Gail Desler and Kathleen Watt, Project Coordinators.
+If you have additional books to add to the collection, please contact Erica Swift and Kathleen Watt, Project Coordinators.

 - The Forbidden Treasure – Author and educator See Lor draws from her Hmong heritage in this folktale that teaches about “kindness, humbleness, and greed.”
 This timeless tale and beautiful artwork can be enjoyed by all ages.

 - Hmong History – For Young Scholars – Author and educator See Lor presents a brief journey back in time to learn about the Hmong people and their journey to America.
 Today, Hmong can be found living in many different countries in the world.

 - Jouanah: A Hmong Cinderella – Jewell R. Coburn provides a beautiful Hmong Cinderella-like story appropriate for ages K-3.
 The story takes place in a peasant village in Southeast Asia.

 - The Latehomecomer – A Hmong Family Memoir – Kao Kalia Yang’s tribute to her grandmother, the remarkable woman whose spirit held them all together in their search for a place to call home, having fled the war-torn jungles of Laos to the overcrowded refugee camps of Thailand and onward to America.

 - Hey, Hmong Girl, Whassup?
 The Journal of Choua Vang – Leah Rempel uses a journal format to tell the story of a Hmong girl growing up in Minnesota.

 - Across the Mekong River – Winner of three 2013 Independent Book Awards, Elaine Russell’s book recounts one Hmong family’s immigrant experience, including “family love, sacrifice, and the resiliency of the human spirit to overcome tragic circumstances.”